MohammedAlnajrani/pandas-eda-case-study-youtupe/README.md

 - identify the top 5 videos in USA?

 ## DATA cleansing:

 The raw data about trending videos in youtube was given to start with to answer our questions

 we analyzed the data and removed duplicat values

--building our Jupyter notebook: we built Jupyter notebook using pandas and  numpy, matplotlib and seaborn
+## Building our Jupyter notebook:
+we built Jupyter notebook using pandas and  numpy, matplotlib and seaborn

--Results:answered our questions, visulization:
+## Results:answered our questions, visulization:

 the most trending (top 15) Youtube Channels in US,GB,jp and FR?